Philip Agee

-Philip Burnett Franklin Agee (/ˈeɪdʒi/; January 19, 1935 – January 7, 2008) was a Central Intelligence Agency (CIA) case officer and writer of the 1975 book, Inside the Company: CIA Diary, detailing his experiences in the CIA.
-Agee joined the CIA in 1957, and over the following decade had postings in Washington, D.C., Ecuador, Uruguay and Mexico.
-After resigning from the Agency in 1968, he became a leading opponent of CIA practices.
+Philip Burnett Franklin Agee (/ˈeɪdʒi/; January 19, 1935 – January 7, 2008) was a Central Intelligence Agency (CIA) case officer and writer of the 1975 bestseller, Inside the Company: CIA Diary, detailing his experiences in the Agency.
+Agee joined the CIA in 1957, and over the next decade had postings in Washington, D.C., Ecuador, Uruguay and Mexico.
+After resigning from the CIA in 1968, he became a leading opponent of its practices.
 A co-founder of the CounterSpy and CovertAction series of periodicals, he died in Cuba in January 2008.

 Early years

-Agee was born in Takoma Park, Maryland and was raised in Tampa, Florida.
-He had, Agee wrote in On the Run, "a privileged upbringing in a big white house bordering an exclusive golf club".
+Agee was born in Tacoma, Florida and raised in Tampa.
+In his memoir On the Run (1987), he wrote that he had "a privileged upbringing in a big white house bordering an exclusive golf club".
 After graduating from Tampa's Jesuit High School, he attended the University of Notre Dame, from which he graduated cum laude in 1956.
-Agee later attended the University of Florida College of Law.
-He served in the United States Air Force from 1957 to 1960.
+He later attended the University of Florida College of Law, and served in the United States Air Force from 1957 to 1960.
 Agee then worked as a case officer for the Central Intelligence Agency from 1960 to 1968, including postings to Quito, Montevideo, and Mexico City.

 Leaving the CIA

-Agee stated that his Roman Catholic social conscience had made him increasingly uncomfortable with his work by the late 1960s leading to his disillusionment with the CIA and its support for authoritarian governments across Latin America.
-In his book Inside the Company, Agee condemned the 1968 Tlatelolco massacre in Mexico City and wrote that this was the immediate event precipitating his leaving the agency.
-Agee wrote that the CIA was "very pleased with his work" and had offered him "another promotion", and that his handler "was startled" when Agee told him about his plans to resign.
+Agee stated that by the late 1960s, his Roman Catholic social conscience had made him increasingly uncomfortable with his work, resulting in his disillusionment with the CIA and its support for authoritarian governments across Latin America.
+He came to believe that the Agency was repressing legitimate national ideals to serve the interests of U.S. multinational corporations.
+He was disturbed that U.S. forces were used to quell the revolution in the Dominican Republic in 1965, "not because it was Communist but because it was nationalist".